vixie/cron/Documentation/Features.md

 #### $\huge\texttt{\textcolor{LimeGreen}{MAILTO}}$

 <pre>
-If set, will mail the output of Cron to
-the user with the specified login name.
+If set, will mail the output of Cron to the user with the specified login name
 <br>
-Useful if you decide to use BINMAIL in cron.h
-as it doesn't know anything about aliasing.
+Useful if you decide to use BINMAIL in `cron.h` as it doesn't know anything about aliasing
 </pre>

 <br>